EarlPitts/msc-thesis/contents/04_conclusion.md

 The `regexp` module was replaced by `re` in OTP R13, while `regexp` itself was deprecated, and later removed from the standard library.

 This necessitated the replacement of the usage of the module `regexp` by `re` everywhere it was used in the standard library.
-The API of `re` remained similar, although it had some easy-to-miss changes, like changing the way indexing workes (starting from 0 instead of 1).
+The API of `re` remained similar, although it had some easy-to-miss changes, like changing the way indexing works (starting from 0 instead of 1).
 Even so, upgrading to the newer module usually meant a simple refactoring, replacing a function used from the `regexp` module with a function having the same or similar name, but coming from `re` instead, with some slight modifications.

 An example of such refactoring, taken from the `xref_utils` module, can be seen here: